College Football Risk: Premise

-Players affiliate with a school and have the option to make a single move every day.
-Players either defend one of their own territories or attack an adjacent territory that is held by an enemy team.
-Every night at 11PM EST, the results of each team's attack and defense are calculated for every territory, and the map updates based on which teams win each territory.
-Every team is assigned a point value based on the total number players from that team who attacked or defended a given territory and a random number generator (RNG) determines the victor.
-The odds of winning a given territory is found through the ratio of total points of each of the attacking teams and the defending team.
-A random player from the winning team of a territory is selected every round and designated as the MVP.
+Players affiliated with a school and had the option to make a single move every day.
+Players either defended one of their own territories or attacked an adjacent territory held by an enemy team.
+Every night at 11PM EST, the results of each team's attack and defense are calculated for every territory, and the map updated based on which teams win each territory.
+Every team was assigned a point value based on the total number players from that team who attacked or defended a given territory and a random number generator (RNG) determined the victor.
+The odds of winning a given territory was found through the ratio of total points of each of the attacking teams and the defending team.
+A random player from the winning team of a territory was selected every round and designated as the MVP.

 Star Power

-Players gain power, known as Star Power by completing milestones within the game that fall into five categories.
-A player's total star power is the median number of stars over all categories.
-For instance, a player with star powers of 1-2-2-2-3 has a median value of 2.
-The star power a player has represents a player's power multiplier when attacking or defending.
-When attacking, a player's power points are designated to be 1 for a one-star, 2 for a two-star, 6 for a three-star, 12 for a four-star, and 24 for a five-star.
-When defending, a player's power is 1.5x their power points.
+Players gained power, known as Star Power by completing milestones within the game that fell into five categories.
+A player's total star power was the median number of stars over all categories.
+For instance, a player with star powers of 1-2-2-2-3 had a median value of 2.
+The star power a player had represented a player's power multiplier when attacking or defending.
+When attacking, a player's power points were designated to be 1 for a one-star, 2 for a two-star, 6 for a three-star, 12 for a four-star, and 24 for a five-star.
+When defending, a player's power was 1.5x their power points.

-The five star power categories are:
+The five star power categories were: